alvistack/python-debian-team-python-debian/docs/contributing.rst

 number and describe the problem and solution in the comments for the bug so that those who come after you can understand both 'what' and 'why'.

-The tests use absolute imports and do not alter sys.path so that they can be used to test either the installed package or the current working tree.
+The tests use absolute imports and do not alter `sys.path` so that they can be used to test either the installed package or the current working tree.
 Tests can be run either from the top-level directory or from the lib/ directory:

 Run all tests from the top most directory of the source package::

-    $ py.test -v -rsx --doctest-modules lib/
+    $ python3 -m pytest -v -rsx --doctest-modules lib/

 Or just run some selected tests::

-    $ py.test -v -rsx --doctest-modules lib/debian/tests/test_deb822.py::TestDeb822::test_buildinfo
+    $ python3 -m pytest -v -rsx --doctest-modules lib/debian/tests/test_deb822.py::TestDeb822::test_buildinfo

-    $ py.test -v -rsx --doctest-modules debian/tests/test_deb822.py
+    $ python3 -m pytest -v -rsx --doctest-modules debian/tests/test_deb822.py

 For simplicity all the tests can also be run as::